Doctors in Schools

 How to Book an Appointment

-You can come to the wellbeing area (S5) and book an appointment with one of the team members.
-Kirsty, Katherine, Shannon, Gina or Melissa can assist them.
+You can come to the wellbeing area in W Block and book an appointment with one of the team members.
+Katherine, Kirsty, Gina, Graeme, Mel, Jamie, Donna, Ellica and Jess can assist them.

-- You can attend Student Wellbeing before school, recess, lunch or after school.
+- You can attend Student Wellbeing in W block before school, recess, lunch or after school.

-- You can walk straight in to the doctor’s building (next to S15) at recess or lunch time on a Monday and speak to the nurse Anne.
+- You can walk straight in to the doctor’s building (next to W9) at recess on a Monday and speak to the nurse Anne.

-- You can click on the GP link on Compass – they can complete the form online and send it directly through to the wellbeing team.
+- You can click on the GP link on Compass, you will find this under the Community Icon, School Documentation, Student Wellbeing – they can complete the form online and send it directly through to the Wellbeing Team.

 Very Important to Know – Confidentiality